-Perfectly roasted rack of pork, juicy, tender, and super flavorful.
+How to Perfectly Roast a Rack of Pork: juicy, tender, and super flavorful anyone?
 Following this method will help you get the best rack of pork you have ever eaten.
 Compliments guaranteed.

 Whether you are cooking the perfect turkey, a prime rib, a ham, or a rack of pork for the holidays, knowing how to get the most flavor out of your cut of meat is key to success.
-In today’s post I am sharing the 8 Steps to a perfectly roasted rack of pork.
+In today’s post I am sharing the 8 Steps on How To Perfectly Roast Rack of Pork.

 I teamed up with Flirting with Flavor to bring you the best pork roast ever.
 So, I will share the essential tips for getting a beautifully cooked roast, and she will share her amazing recipe.
 You can get the recipe by clicking here.

 But understanding the method is important too, because it means you can change up the flavors you use, and still get amazing results.

 You may think I am getting a little repetitive with the brine, especially if you looked at this insanely popular post for how to cook the perfect turkey, but there is a reason.
 Brining adds a tremendous amount of both moisture and flavor to pork.
 No one wants a dry roast, so by planning ahead, and brining it in the refrigerator for 24 hours, you get a ton of moisture and flavor and allowing you to Perfectly Roast a Rack of Pork.

 Get an awesome pork brine recipe at FlirtingwithFlavor.com

 Step Two: Dry and Rest the Pork Roast

 Once your rack of pork has brined for about 24 hours, rinse it off, and pat it dry.
 Then stick it on a baking tray lined with a cooling rack, and let it sit for a couple hours.
 You want it to air dry, and you want it to come to room temperature.